-\textit{CMA-Search} starts from a correctly classified point and provides an in-distribution adversarial example.
-We use this to define a unit vector in the adversarial direction, and fix this as one of basis vectors for the subspace the data occupies.
-Assuming data dimensionality to be $D$, we can calculate the corresponding $D-1$ orthonormal bases.
-Following the same protocol as past work~\cite{warde201611}, we randomly pick one of these orthonormal vectors as the orthogonal direction and define a grid of perturbations with fixed increments along the adversarial and the orthogonal directions.
-These perturbations are then added to the original sample and the model is evaluated at these perturbed samples.
-We plot correct classifications in white, in-distribution adversarial examples in red, and out-of-distribution samples in black.
+CMA-Search starts from a correctly classified point and provides an in-distribution adversarial example.
+We used these two points to define a unit vector in the adversarial direction, and fixed this as one of basis vectors for the space the data occupies.
+As data dimensionality was $D$, we calculated the remaining $D-1$ orthonormal bases.
+Following the same protocol as past work~\cite{warde201611}, we randomly picked one of these orthonormal vectors as the orthogonal direction and defined a grid of perturbations with fixed increments along the adversarial and the orthogonal directions.
+These perturbations were then added to the original sample and the model was evaluated at these perturbed samples.
+We plotted correct classifications in white, in-distribution adversarial examples in red, and out-of-distribution samples in black.